Does your dog lie on the floor, the furniture, bathe in the bathtub, or even counter surf? Chances are, your answer is yes.

 Have you thought about what you use to clean your home?
-What if I told you your cleaning products are damaging your dog’s health?
+Did you know your cleaning products could be damaging your dog’s health?

 Many popular household cleaners contain ingredients that are highly toxic.
-They’re even worse for your dog, whose exposure is much higher than yours because she spends most of her time on or near the floor and is constantly breathing in these toxins or absorbing them through her paw pads and skin.
+They’re even worse for your dog, whose exposure is much higher than yours because she spends most of her time on or near the floor.
+That means she’s constantly breathing in these toxins or absorbing them through her paw pads and skin.

 So… if you use chemical cleaning products, it’s time to change up your cleaning routine to protect your dog from harsh chemicals and instead use pet safe cleaners.